ankitects/anki-manual/src/deck-options.md

 **Optimize FSRS parameters**

 The FSRS optimizer uses machine learning to learn your memory patterns and find parameters that best fit your review history.
-So, the optimizer requires several reviews to fine-tune the parameters.
+To do this, the optimizer requires several reviews to fine-tune the parameters.

 If you have less than 1,000 reviews, you can use the default parameters that